Brookethorson/README-generator/generateREADME.md

 ## Contribution
-​Contributors: test
+​Contributors:

 ## Tests
-To perform necessary tests, run the following in the console: test
+To perform necessary tests, run the following in the console:

 ## Questions
-Please reach out at [GitHub](https://github.com/test) or
+Please reach out at [GitHub](https://github.com/) or
-Contact test at test with questions.
+Contact  at  with questions.